zhemchugoff/Posetrix/README.md

 # Posetrix - a simple application for practicing gesture drawing

 ## Overview
-With Posetrix you can add your own reference images, set desired time intervals and another settings.
-I started this project to practice C# and WPF framework.
+With Posetrix you can add your own reference images with desired time intervals.
+I started this project to practice C# and WPF framework and hope that someone will find it useful.

 ## Table of Contents
 - [Features](#features)